google/dawn/docs/dawn/features/msaa_render_to_single_samples.md

 # MSAA Render To Single Sampled/Multisampled Render To Single Sampled

-The `msaa-render-to-single-sampled` feature allows a render pass to include single-sampled attachments while rendering is done with a specified number of samples.
-When this feature is used, the client doesn't need to explicitly allocate any multi-sammpled color textures.
-We denote this kind of render passes as "implicit multi-sampled" render passes.
+The `msaa-render-to-single-sampled` feature (MSRTSS) allows a render pass to include single-sampled attachments while rendering is done with a specified number of samples.
+When this feature is used, the client doesn't need to explicitly allocate any multi-sampled color textures.

 Additional functionalities:
- - Adds `wgpu::DawnRenderPassColorAttachmentRenderToSingleSampled` as chained struct for `wgpu::RenderPassColorAtttachment` to specify number of samples to be rendered for the respective single-sampled attachment.
+ - Adds `wgpu::DawnRenderPassSampleCount` as chained struct for `wgpu::RenderPassDescriptor` to specify number of samples to be rendered for the respective single-sampled attachment.
- - Adds `wgpu::DawnMultisampleStateRenderToSingleSampled` as chained struct for `wgpu::RenderPipelineDescriptor::MultisampleState` to indicate that the render pipeline is going to be used in a "implicit multi-sampled" render pass.

 Example Usage:
 ```
-// Create texture with TextureBinding usage.
+// Create texture with RenderAttachment usage.
 wgpu::TextureDescriptor desc = ...;
+desc.sampleCount = 1;
-desc.usage = wgpu::TextureUsage::RenderAttachment | wgpu::TextureUsage::TextureBinding;
+desc.usage = wgpu::TextureUsage::RenderAttachment;

 auto texture = device.CreateTexture(&desc);